- 1 Kimura disease (Angio-lymphoid hyperplasia with eosinophilia, ALHE)

 - Pyogenic Granuloma (Lobular Capillary Hemangioma)

 - Reactive lymphadenopathy (swollen lymph nodes by infection or rheumatic inflammation)

 - Salivary Gland Tumor

 Observation.
-Steroid injections such as topical treatment can reduce infiltrates.
+Steroid injections as topical treatment can reduce the infiltrates.
 Cetrizine reduces itching.
-Systemic corticosteroids may be relevant.
+Systemic corticosteroids may be appropriate.
 Cyclosporine is used in some cases.
-Similar for azathioprine (Imurel).
+Similarly for azathioprine (Imurel).
 Surgical treatment can be done, but recurrence is common.